 - Radiation therapy can cause scarring and inflammation of the lymphatic system.

-- Cancer cells may obstruct lymphatic vessel and result in lymphedema, particularly for tumor growth in close proximity to the lymph node or vessels that may block the flow of lymph fluid.
+- Cancer cells may obstruct lymphatic vessels and result in lymphedema, particularly for tumor growth close to the lymph node or vessels that may block the lymph fluid flow.

 - Infection of the lymph nodes can also restrict lymph flow and lead to swelling and scarring of tissue.
-Parasitic infections with the same effect are particularly common in tropical and subtropical regions.
+Parasitic infections with the same effect are prevalent in tropical and subtropical regions.

-- Cardiovascular diseases that affect the circulation of blood throughout the body place patients at higher risk of experiencing lymphedema.
+- Cardiovascular diseases that affect blood circulation throughout the body place patients at higher risk of experiencing lymphedema.
 This is most evident in patients with deep vein thrombosis, venous leg ulcers and varicose veins.